 Minor in English

-The English minor not only enriches students’ appreciation of literature and engages them in cultural debate but also helps develop crucial skills in analytical thinking and clear, persuasive expression both in speech and in writing.
+A minor in English not only enriches students’ appreciation of literature and engages them in cultural debate but also helps develop crucial skills in analytical thinking and clear, persuasive expression, both in speech and in writing.
 An English minor is an ideal gateway for careers that emphasize communication and critical thinking, including law, business, journalism, public service, and education.